-And if anyone is still assuming that Paul is referencing only the “Ten” commandments and not the Law of Moses, he immediately reassures us in the very next verse that he is most definitely not discussing just the “Ten” Commandments but is in fact referring to the ‘Law of God given through Moses’.
+And if anyone is still assuming that Paul is referencing only the “Ten” commandments and not the Law of Moses as a whole, he immediately assures us this is not the case.
+In the very next verse he proves he is most definitely not discussing just the “Ten” Commandments, but is in fact referring to the ‘Law of God given through Moses’.

 Romans 2:25 for circumcision indeed is of value if you obey the Law, but if you break the Law your circumcision becomes uncircumcision.

-Paul is verbally chastising these believers in Rome for not obeying the Law of God and at the same time he is praising circumcision as having value, in ‘his’ Present Tense‘; not condemning it!
+The apostle Paul chastised those believers in Rome for not obeying the Law of God given through Moses, and at the same time he praised circumcision as having value, ‘in his’ Present Tense‘, and not condemning it!

-He then comes right back at them in verse 26-27, proclaiming that those believers who are by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised but disobey the Law.
+He then comes right back at them in verse 26-27, proclaiming that those believers who were by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised, but disobey the Law.

 What does the text say?

-Paul is unequivocally praising the one who “keeps the precepts of the Law”, as well as, criticizing and rebuking those who break the Law of God.
+Paul is unequivocally praising the one who “keeps the righteous acts of the Law”, as well as, criticizing and rebuking those who break the Law of God.

-We have been taught false doctrine about Paul.
-He is not the anti-Law nor the anti-circumcision apostle that we have been led to believe. (see my blogs Hypocrite or Hard to Understand and Zealous for the Law)
+We are being taught false doctrine about the apostle Paul.
+He is not the anti-Law nor the anti-circumcision apostle that we have been led to believe (please click this link and read Hypocrite or Hard to Understand and Zealous for the Law).

-Under the inspiration of the Spirit of God, what facts has Paul stated, all in the ‘Future and Present Tense’ here in Romans 2:13-27:
+Under the inspiration of the Spirit of God, the apostle Paul stated the following facts, all in the ‘Future or Present Tense’ here in Romans 2:13-27:

-- ‘Doers’ of the Law will be righteous before God. (v.13; see my blog Justification vs Righteousness)
+- ‘Doers’ of the Law will be righteous before God. (v.13; please click this link and read Justification vs Righteousness)

 - Believers in Jesus prove the Law is written on their hearts by “doing what the Law requires”. (v.14-15)